kspearrin/Otp.NET/README.md

 There is an output long called timeWindowUsed.
 This is provided so that the caller of the function can persist/check that the code has only been validated once.
 [RFC 6238 Section 5.2](http://tools.ietf.org/html/rfc6238#section-5.2) states that a code must only be accepted once.
 The output parameter reports the specific time window where the match occured for persistance comparison in future verification attempts.

-It is up to the consumer off this library to ensure that only one match for a given time step window is actually accepted.
+It is up to the consumer of this library to ensure that only one match for a given time step window is actually accepted.
 This library will only go so far as to determine that there was a valid code provided given the current time and the key, not that it was truly used one time as this library has no persistence.

 ### Expanded time Window